astropy/astropy/docs/modeling/models.rst

            [1.        , 1.76499381],
            [1.        , 1.76499381]])

-Note that in the latter case the shape fo the individual parameters has changed to 2D.
+Note that in the latter case the shape fo the individual parameters has changed to 2D because now the parameters are defined along the 1st axis.

 The value of ``model_set_axis`` is either an integer number, representing the axis along which the different parameter sets and inputs are defined, or a boolean of value ``False``,